-Workplace culture can be different – might not be easy if you’re not used to dealing with people from different workplace cultures or don’t know how to communicate effectively in those cultures.
+Workplace culture can be different – it might not be easy if you’re not used to dealing with people from different workplace cultures or need to learn how to communicate effectively in those cultures.

-Is a more accessible but more expensive option than offshore.
-This can be a good option if you need to maintain or grow your reputation in that country or if you want to take advantage of a stable local economy.
-The main advantage of onshore outsourcing is that it allows you to take advantage of local talent, which can lead to a better understanding of your customers’ needs.
-The second significant advantage of this strategy is that it eliminates the need to deal with time zones and language barriers.
+It is a more accessible but more expensive option than offshore.
+This option can help you maintain or grow your reputation in that country or exploit a stable local economy.
+The main advantage of onshore outsourcing is that you can take advantage of local talent, and analyzing your customers’ needs can lead to a better understanding.
+Furthermore, another important benefit of this approach is that it removes the requirement to handle time zone discrepancies and language obstacles.

 Some drawbacks of onshore include: